 Like all potential LEA students, they must also apply to the academy, pass a background check, and agree to the academy policies.
-Once accepted by the academy, students will need to pay a $150 deposit for academy uniforms and equipment.
+Once accepted by the academy, students will need to pay a $150 deposit for academy equipment.

 Degree-seeking students who are new to Missouri Western and who are under the age of 20 must submit ACT scores.
 Students with an ACT math sub-score below 22 are required to enroll in developmental mathematics (MAT081).
 Students with an ACT English sub-score less than 18 are required to enroll in developmental English (ENG100).
 Students with an ACT Reading sub-score below 18 are required to enroll in developmental reading (RDG095).
 Students with ACT scores may also take a placement test to determine if they need to enroll in developmental classes.

 Students without ACT scores must take placement tests to determine if they are to enroll in developmental courses.
 Please call (816) 271-4100 for details and to schedule an appointment.

 Students who place into developmental courses must continuously enroll in these classes until they complete these courses and other required mathematics and English courses.
 Thus, students placed into developmental courses are advised to complete these courses before enrolling in the LEA program – if they are a degree-seeking student who desires federal financial aid.